 New regulation of transit within Canada for Duty-free purchases:

-As of January 31, 2014, the Canadian Air Transport Security Authority will accept, subject to screening, duty-free liquids, aerosols and gels purchased from any airline or airport retailer that are properly sealed in official security bags (as known as STEB) and accompanied by a receipt.
+The Canadian Air Transport Security Authority accept, subject to screening, duty-free liquids, aerosols and gels purchased from any airline or airport retailer that are properly sealed in official security bags (as known as STEB) and accompanied by a receipt.
 Screening officers may open the security bag to screen its contents, and then re-seal it after inspection.

 However, you may be asked to give up duty-free purchase if: